Siderosis Compensation Claims

 The purpose of this guide is to help anyone who has suffered siderosis and is considering a legal claim for compensation.
 If you are looking for medical advice, please see the NHS website.

 Siderosis is one of a group of lung diseases known as pneumoconiosis.
 It is caused by iron overload in the lungs as a consequence of inhaling iron dust, usually over a long period of exposure.
 According to the British Medical Journal, around 7% of arc welders are diagnosed with the disease.

 Siderosis claims fall within the category of industrial disease compensation claims.
-Workers and former workers who have been diagnosed with siderosis may be entitled to make a claim for compensation against their employer.
+If you have been diagnosed with siderosis, you may be entitled to make a claim for compensation against your employer or a former employer.

 What is siderosis?

 Siderosis is caused by the inhalation of iron particles.
 The disease typically presents in metalworkers who might breathe in the iron dust that is emitted in welding fumes when there is insufficient ventilation in the area.
 For this reason, siderosis is commonly known as welder's lung.

 For many patients, siderosis is a benign disease.
 This means that the patient may experience only minor symptoms and lung function is not usually affected.
 Other patients may display a variety of chronic symptoms including: